 This might be the best travel resolution of all time.
 How often do you arrive home after your holiday feeling like you need a holiday?
 It's all too common that we commit ourselves to way too much while we're travelling.
 It's exciting and of course we want to see and do as much as possible, but when you've only got a set number of days, you need to be realistic about what you can accomplish.
 Your holiday should be a chance to relax, not one big long list of things to do.

-What are your travel resolutions for 2020?
+What are your travel resolutions for the new year?
 Let us know in the comments below!